 Negative allosteric regulation of AMPK also occurs and this effect is exerted by phosphocreatine.
 As indicated above, the β subunits of AMPK have a glycogen-binding domain, GBD.
 In muscle, a high glycogen content represses AMPK activity and this is likely the result of interaction between the GBD of the β-subunit and glycogen, although this has not been shown directly.
-As suggested above, the GBD of AMPK allows association of the enzyme with the regulation of glycogen metabolism by placing AMPK in close proximity to one of its substrates glycogen synthase.
+As suggested above, the GBD of the β-subunit of AMPK allows association of the enzyme with the regulation of glycogen metabolism by placing AMPK in close proximity to one of its substrates glycogen synthase.

 AMPK has also been shown to be activated by receptors that are coupled to phospholipase C-β (PLC-β) and by hormones secreted by adipose tissue (termed adipokines) such as leptin and adiponectin (discussed below).back to the top

 The signaling cascades initiated by the activation of AMPK exert effects on glucose and lipid metabolism, gene expression and protein synthesis.
 These effects are most important for regulating metabolic events in the liver, skeletal muscle, heart, adipose tissue, and pancreas.

 Demonstration of the central role of AMPK in the regulation of metabolism in response to events such as nutrient- or exercise-induced stress.
 Several of the known physiologic targets for AMPK are included as well as several pathways whose flux is affected by AMPK activation.
 Arrows indicate positive effects of AMPK, whereas, T-lines indicate the resultant inhibitory effects of AMPK action.
 See text for definition of enzyme abbreviations.